Community Involvement

 From left are Chief Deputy Warden T. Campbell and Rodney Rodriguez of Fresno Skateboard Salvage.

-The California State Prison Corcoran (CSP-COR) incarcerated population donated $2,591.29 to help kids via Fresno Skateboard Salvage.
+The California State Prison, Corcoran (COR) incarcerated raised $2,591 to help kids in Fresno.
+The funds were donated to Fresno Skateboard Salvage.

-Fresno Skateboard Salvage works with kids to provide a positive outlet and family environment.
-Rodney Rodriguez, the founder and president of Fresno Skateboard Salvage, arrived on grounds to accept the donation.
+The organization provides skateboards and accessories to underprivileged kids in Fresno, providing a positive outlet and family environment.
+Rodney Rodriguez, founder and president of Fresno Skateboard Salvage, arrived on prison grounds to accept the donation.

 Rodriguez’s upbringing influenced his involvement in Fresno Skateboard Salvage.
-He said it was started so he could connect with those interested in skateboarding.
-He says they remind him of his younger self, and gives kids who otherwise couldn’t afford it, the opportunity to be involved in skateboarding.
-Fresno Skateboard Salvage allows them to pursue their passion.
+He said the organization was started so he could connect with kids who want to learn more about skateboarding.
+Because they remind him of his younger self, his organization gives kids in need the opportunity to be involved in skateboarding.

-Rodriguez said the money will be used to purchase new skateboards and equipment for local youth in the area.
+Rodriguez said the money raised by COR will be used to purchase new skateboards and equipment for Fresno-area kids.

 By Lt.
 Robert Clifton